aragon/aragon-wiki/docs/index.md

     - Finalized versions of the [Aragon Governance Proposal](https://github.com/aragon/governance/issues) documents
     - Information about the Aragon multisig structure and wallets

+- Development

+    - Technical descriptions and documentation for AragonOS, Aragon Core, and Aragon apps

+- Design

+    - Visual assets of the Aragon project
+    - App UI, brand guidelines, logos, merchandise, and more

 - Meetings

-    - Information and agenda's of our public meetings
+    - Information and agendas for our public meetings

 - Jobs

     - Details about our culture, work conditions and guide for applying to work at Aragon
     - Our current job openings

 - Blog posts

     - Index and links to all of our blog posts

 - Videos

     - Links to all our videos

 ## What is Aragon?